sysint64/obj2stl/README.md

 ```
 ./main -c -s -v -p -i "<obj-file-path>" -o "<stl-file-path>" --px 4 --py 2 --pz 1 --ty 2 --tz 3 --rx 45 --ry 45 --sx 2 --sz 5
 ```

+## Roadmap

+- [x] Design and implement a software architecture for a general 3D file converter, that allows you to read, convert, and write 3D mesh file formats.
+The architecture should make it possible to easily extend the implementation with new file formats.

+- [x] Create a concrete implementation for OBJ->STL conversion (only one direction!
+From OBJ to binary STL).
+The OBJ file support should be limited to v, vt, vn and f elements.
+STL export should be binary STL, not the text version.
+Note that OBJ supports non triangular faces.
+You can assume that these are always convex planar faces.

+- [x] Allow the user to set a transformation (any combination of rotation, scale, translation) in the converter.
+- [x] Calculate the surface area of the model
+- [x] (Experimental) Calculate the volume of the model.
+- [x] (Experimental) Implement an algorithm that will decide from a 3d point if it is inside or outside the model.
+- [ ] Calculate the volume of the model using voxels.
+- [ ] Implement an algorithm that will decide from a 3d point if it is inside or outside the model using voxels.